WDI-SEA/react-development-course-materials/Additional Resources/Review Guides/react-state-review-guide.md

   super()
   // Define an initial state.
   this.state = {
-    moodPoints: 1 // initialize this.state.moodPoints to be 1
+    moodPoints: 1 // Initialize this.state.moodPoints to be 1.
   }
 }
 ```